Dejan Trajkovski: Club career

 Trajkovski signed with Spartak Trnava on 1 February 2021, after being without a club for a year and a half.
 However, he was released by Spartak in December of the same year.

 International career

-Trajkovski got his first call up to the senior Slovenia squad for the UEFA Euro 2016 qualifier against San Marino in October 2015.
-He debuted for the team one year later, on 11 November 2016 against Malta.
+Trajkovski received his first call-up to the senior Slovenia squad for the UEFA Euro 2016 qualifier against San Marino in October 2015.
+He made his debut for the team one year later, on 11 November 2016 against Malta.

 Personal life

-He has a twin brother named Tadej who is also a footballer, playing as a goalkeeper.
+He has a twin brother named Tadej who is also a footballer playing as a goalkeeper.